Camille Dieterle OTD, OTR/L, DipACLM/DipIBLM — Certified Lifestyle Medicine Professional

 Camille Dieterle teaches courses to graduate and undergraduate students in the areas Lifestyle Redesign®, an occupational therapy intervention for prevention and better self-management of chronic conditions; health promotion, therapeutic group treatment, community based program development, environmental sustainability and crafts and creativity.

 Prior to teaching full time Dr. Dieterle previously was a clinician and Director of the USC OT Faculty Practice where she utilized Lifestyle Redesign® with clients with obesity, chronic pain, behavioral health difficulties and a variety of medical diagnoses and conditions.
-Additionally, Dr. Dieterle is a certified yoga instructor.
+Dr. Dieterle is a certified diplomate of the International and American Board of Lifestyle Medicine and a certified yoga instructor.

 Doctorate of Occupational Therapy (OTD)

 2007 | University of Southern California

 Dieterle, C. (2020).
 The case for environmentally-informed occupational therapy: Clinical and educational applications to promote personal wellness, public health and environmental sustainability.
 World Federation of Occupational Therapists Bulletin, 1-8. https://doi.org/10.1080/14473828.2020.1717055 Show abstract